thaparakshya942-debug/eur-explorer/README.md

 typically include an additional margin or fee.
 Additionally, we are only able to compare currencies against the EURO so for example we cannot compare USD against DKK.

 ## AI tools used
-[Fill in honestly, e.g.:
-"We used Claude (Anthropic) to help us understand the Frankfurter API, build and debug the Streamlit app's error handling, and draft this README.
+We used Claude (Anthropic) to help us understand the Frankfurter API, build and debug the Streamlit app's error handling, and draft this README.
-All code was reviewed and tested by the group before submission."]
+All code was reviewed and tested by the group before submission.

 ## Group members
 Rakshya Thapa, Brett Taylor Ulsh, Simon Høg Sørensen, Matthias Balthasar Nielsen